 This way all will stand to mutually benefit from a working system indirectly rather than just the state collecting monetary compensation or tax and deciding what to do with it alone.

 Centralized systems can learn from the blockchain to efficiently provide services.

-Let’s take the now “illegal” peer-to-peer file-sharing and downloading software such as eDonkey/eMule (supposed developed by Microsoft).
+Let’s take the now “illegal” peer-to-peer file-sharing and downloading software such as eDonkey/eMule (developed by Microsoft).

-Leaving your download running could then allow others to get the files you have already amassed (you then reciprocally upload the files).
-The cycle continues until everyone hopefully acquires the same great quality file (if required) from the best ‘seeds’.
+Leaving your download running would enable others to get the files you have already amassed (you reciprocally upload the files).
+The cycle continues until everyone acquires the same great quality file from the best ‘seeds’.

-Downloading from a singular server for the same product, on the contrary, could crash the server.
+Downloading from a sole server for the same product, on the contrary, could crash the server.

 Let’s not forget the delays due to operational differences in time-zones, or complete failure to download if the file source is corrupted or the file quality is bad.